 How long these beautiful restorations last depends a lot on how well you take care of them.
 The porcelain itself wears as well or better than your natural teeth.
 The bond between the laminate and the tooth is very strong.
 The porcelain is also immune to tooth decay, however, the uncovered part of the tooth is still susceptible to decay, so you can get cavities with veneers.
 If you consume carbohydrates frequently between meals, or if you do not floss and brush diligently, you will have a greater chance of this happening.
 If you take excellent care of your teeth, they will last many long years.
 It would be best not to think of them as being permanent – think of them as lasting ten to twenty years with good care.

 After porcelain veneers are placed, we often notice that the health of the patient’s gums improves.
 In some cases this is because the teeth now have a more ideal contour that tends to lend to healthy gums.
 In other cases, it is because the patient, who now has beautiful teeth instead of unsightly ones, has a greater motivation to take care of them, much as the owner of a nice car will take pride in washing, maintaining, and protecting it.
-If you do happen to notice that the gums become puffy or begin to bleed around any of these laminates, or if you notice an area that begins to snag floss, it’s an indication that something is amiss.
-Please make an appointment to have them cleaned and checked.
+If you do happen to notice that your gums become puffy or begin to bleed around any of these laminates, or if you notice an area that begins to snag floss, it’s an indication that something is amiss.
+Please have your dentist check either of these situations.

 The resin used to bond the porcelain to the teeth can be susceptible to stain.
 Staining and deterioration is accelerated by alcoholic beverages, which soften the surface of the resin.
-Avoid highly abrasive toothpastes, as they can scratch the margins.
+Also avoid highly abrasive toothpastes.
+While they won’t scratch the porcelain, they can cause the bonding resin to be abraded.
 A toothpaste that is an excellent cleaner and is also gentle is Supersmile whitening toothpaste.
 It is available from cosmetic dental offices, but not from stores.
-We make it available from our web site for a discount.
+Check this link for information on how to purchase Supersmile.

 Porcelain veneers are not designed to withstand sharp impacts and they can fracture, just as your natural teeth can fracture.
 Do not bite pins, nails, bottles, etc., and do not strike them with hard objects.
 If you engage in contact sports, wear a mouth protector.